mivige/PlantinoCare/README.md

 ---
 ## How it works

+The whole project could be divided in 4 parts:

 - Arduino board

   The code that runs continuously on the Arduino board reads the data from the installed sensors, process them to make them readable with common units of measure and then print them on the serial port.